-The module supports generation of ECDSA, EC Diffie-Hellman, and RSA key pairs as specified in Section 5 of NIST SP 800-133.
+The module supports generation of ECDSA, KAS-ECC, and RSA key pairs as specified in Section 5 of NIST SP 800-133.
 The module employs a NIST SP 800-90A random bit generator for creation of the seed for asymmetric key generation.
-The module receives entropy passively.
-A minimum of 112 bits of entropy must be supplied.
+The module passively receives entropy, and a minimum of 112 bits of entropy must be supplied.